infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 - Model empathy and compassion in your engagements with children and recognize and encourage empathy and acts of kindness among children that will make them live together in harmony.

- Staff Motivation
-The staff’s opinions differed a little.
-Their top concern areas were :
--  Playing equipment for children.
-(57%)
--  Motivation: Higher salaries; more holidays; acknowledgement from and accessibility to authorities (31%)
--  Security systems (to reduce cases of running away).
-(31%)
--  Institutional Budget - increase and timely disbursement.
-(17%)
--  1 Infrastructure (building renovations, improvement etc) .
-(4.9%)

--  Staff motivation :
-		- Standardized motivation and Reinforcement Program.
-Develop a state level recognition award system based on identifying best practices;
-		-  Standardized discipline code for offences by staff
-		- Ensure that innovative ideas, individuals and institutions are identified and reinforced
 # Recommendation III : Operational definition of effectiveness
 -  Need to define effectiveness of institutions factoring in staff, children's and governing authorities perspectives
 			- Standardized Evaluation of performance,criteria &systems.